jprante/elasticsearch-apps/README.md

 It extends the ``PluginManager``, the ``PluginService`` and the ``PluginsModule`` classes in ``org.elasticsearch.plugins``.
 Existing Elasticsearch plugins, which are offered as zip file downloads, can be used without modification.

-The tool ``bin/apps`` is aimed to replace ``bin/plugins``, which works similar, but uses the JBoss ShrinkWrap resolver project to handle with Maven artifacts in remote repositories.
+The tool ``bin/apps`` is aimed to replace ``bin/plugins``.
+It works similar, but uses the JBoss ShrinkWrap resolver project to handle with Maven artifacts in remote repositories.

 The config file ``config/elasticsearch.yml`` is enriched by additional entries for declaring the Elasticsearch apps.